 Volunteers are the heart of Boulder County CareConnect!
 Our network of dedicated citizens provides much more than essential safety net services to local seniors in need; we help alleviate isolation, foster independence, enhance safety and security, and support seniors aging in place.

 At BCCC, we offer a wide range of meaningful volunteer opportunities for almost anyone, regardless of age, skill level, or schedule.
-Check out our events and opportunities below:
+Check out our current opportunities below:

 Our programs help seniors and adults with disabilities stay safe and live more independently.
 You may choose to work directly with seniors or contribute to our mission by working in a support position.